EssentialsX/Essentials/README.md

 Why you should use it
 --------

 EssentialsX provides several performance enhancements and fixes that are currently not available in Essentials and Spigot-Essentials, most importantly fixed mob spawner support for 1.8+ servers.
+It also retains compatibility for Minecraft 1.7.10.
 [See the wiki for details.](https://github.com/drtshock/Essentials/wiki)

 EssentialsX is almost a completely drop-in replacement for Essentials.
 However, it has different requirements: